redis/redis-doc/topics/sentinel.md

 Configuring Sentinel instances with authentication
 ---

-You can also configure the Sentinel instance itself to require client authentication via the `AUTH` command.
-This feature is only available starting with Redis 5.0.1 by using requirepass config, and starting from Redis 6.2 by using ACL (details below).
+The Sentinel instance itself can provide client authentication via the `AUTH` command.
+Password authentication is available starting with Redis 5.0.1, and starting with Redis 6.2 [Access Control Lists](/topics/acl) are also supported.

-The old pre-6.2 mode, just add the following configuration directive to all your Sentinel instances:
+To use Sentinel with password-only authentication, add the `requirepass` configuration directive to **all** your Sentinel instances as follows:

     requirepass "your_password_here"